zakhar-kogan/kb-obsidian/excerpts articles/TE MOOC Part 5.md

 -   **Ops & Administration:** Create processes and identify needs for documentation and administration

 **_NOTE:_** In the case of "progressive decentralization", consider how all of these and other aspects will be transitioned.
 I would also love to see collective feedback and input, as well as some mapping or visualizations of these elements, perhaps finding some symbols or correlations with living systems 🤔🌱

+_The first obvious component is the elements of your animating purpose that can be operationalized into formal system design.
+These are the justiciable elements of a public constitution.
+These by definition should be chosen in furtherance of animating purpose.
+Don't make your sports team a democracy, and don't make your human society an autocracy.
+Given the purpose underlying each, a given form of governance structure (reified into operationalizable constitutional provisions) dominates other alternatives._